Needlesslord/Research-Project-Installer/docs/README.md

 ### What is [*NSIS*](https://nsis.sourceforge.io/Main_Page)?

 **NSIS** stands for *Nullsoft Scriptable Install System*.
 It is a professional open source system to create Windows installers.
-It is small and flexible, which makes it very suitable for internet distribution.
-It also has many plug-ins and scripts available to create web installers, communicate with Windows and other software components, install or update components, and more.
-[Here](https://nsis.sourceforge.io/Features) you can see the list with its features, from where I will highlight, in addition with what has already been said, its custom dialogs and interfaces, multiple languages available, support for web installation and file patching, project integration and different releases and automatic bulds, its portable compiler, its easy and understandable design, and more.
-[Here](https://nsis.sourceforge.io/License) you can read the license.
+It [Here](https://nsis.sourceforge.io/License) you can read the license.

 #### What are the features of NSIS?

- - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -
+NSIS is small and flexible, which makes it very suitable for internet distribution.
+It also has many plug-ins and scripts available to create web installers, communicate with Windows and other software components, install or update components, its custom dialogs and interfaces, multiple languages available, support for web installation and file patching, project integration and different releases and automatic bulds, its portable compiler, its easy and understandable design, and more.

+The most important aspects you have to remember of NSIS are:

+- It's main selling point is it small size, which makes it fast and efficient

+- Compatible with all major Windows versions, from Windows 95 to Windows 10

+- Unique compression methods, from ZLib to, what's most important, LZMA.
+LZMA is the best compressor nowadays since it hasthe best results with difference

+- Multiple languages in one installer, and you can also create your own language files

+- Many features and checks for the target system, with your own creation of scripts

+- Custom dialogs and interfaces, from custom wizard pages to your own custom interface

+- Plug-in system, written in C, C++, Delphi or any other language

+- Support for web installation and file patching

+- Project integration, different releases and automatic builds, which allows you to easily integrate multiple projects into a single installer or automatically generate installer builds

+- Easy and understandable design.

+To see the full features of NSIS, here you have a [link](https://nsis.sourceforge.io/Features) to the section dedicated to them from NSIS' web page.

 #### How do you install NSIS?